 Lady's Mantle is reliably perennial in USDA Hardiness Zones 3 to 8.
 Lady's Mantle will grow in either full sun or light shade.
 If grown in full sun, your plants may need more frequent watering.
 The bloom period is late Spring to early Summer.
 The flowers hang on for several weeks.

 Mature Size of Lady's Mantle Plants

-The size of Lady's Mantle plants will depend on the growing conditions but expect them to grow about 18 - 24 inches high, and 18 - 26 inches wide.
+The size of Lady's Mantle plants will depend on the growing conditions but expect them to grow about 18 to 24 inches high, and 18 to 26 inches wide.